 The Roman Villa Weilberg: In 1981, on the side of the Weilburg, a Roman wine press as well as the remains of the largest Roman manor house in the Palatinate were discovered.
 The main house [...]

 After World War 2, the baroque castle was home to a vintners' cooperative until in 1961 its new owner transformed it into a champagne cellar.
-With its polygonal roof, its broad outside [...]
+With its polygonal roof, its broad outside staircase and [...]

 One of the most impossing fortresses in the Palatinate.
 Expanded by Prince Elector Frederick I., it was burned down in the Peasants War, renovated again in 1530, and finally fell into ruins [...]